HIV/AIDS in Morocco

 Morocco has been identified as one of the best countries within the MENA region in dealing with the HIV epidemic based on their research capacities, surveillance systems, and evidence-informed and comprehensive responses.
-While the general public has a fairly low HIV prevalence, the majority of HIV/AIDS cases can be found in 3 high risk groups, which is important when deciding how to approach intervention and prevention.
+While the general public has a fairly low HIV prevalence, the majority of HIV/AIDS cases can be found in three high-risk groups, which is important when deciding how to approach intervention and prevention.

 Overview

 Of the 32 million population in Morocco, a 2009 estimate expects 26,000 are living with HIV (range of 19,000-34,000).
 Between 2009 and 2010, there were an estimated 3,447 new HIV infections (range: 2,500-4,400).

-Within Morocco, there are 3 high risk groups: 1. female sex workers (FSWs), 2. men who have sex with men (MSM), and 3. injecting drug users (IDUs).
-The vast majority of HIV prevalence occurs within these 3 groups (67% of new infections), largely in part to transmission caused from unprotected sexual contact (87% of HIV/AIDS cases), while the overall Moroccan population HIV prevalence remains low at 0.14%.
+Within Morocco, there are three high-risk groups: female sex workers (FSWs), men who have sex with men (MSM), and injecting drug users (IDUs).
+The vast majority of HIV prevalence occurs within these three groups (67% of new infections), largely in part to transmission caused from unprotected sexual contact (87% of HIV/AIDS cases), while the overall Moroccan population HIV prevalence remains low at 0.14%.
 Heterosexual relations sit at only 7% of HIV infections.
 HIV/AIDS knowledge appears to be fairly high for the overall population.

 Over the entire HIV epidemic, there is a growing feminization of infection.
 While in Morocco in 2001 women made up only 40% of people living with HIV/AIDS (PLWHA), women in 2009 made up nearly 50% of all cases.
 This could be due to women being more vulnerable than men to HIV infection because of women's lack of negotiation power in relationships and limited access to education for women and girls.
-In heterosexual relationships, 71% of women are infected from their husbands.
+In heterosexual relationships, 71% of women are infected by their husbands.

 There were two modes of transmission (MoT) analyses done in Morocco, a national and Souss-Massa-Drâa.
 Considering the high mobility around the area, as Souss-Massa-Drâa is a prevalent tourist hub, it is understandable for there to be a more intense HIV epidemic present in Souss-Massa-Drâa.
 Both MoT models determine that direct sexual contact, without protection like a condom, is the most common transmission mode and that women and men contribute equally to HIV incidence, but most women are infected from infected spouses.

 Data suggests that resources need to focus on the primary 3 high risk groups, as well as FSW clients, to terminate HIV prevalence across Morocco, as these three groups are mainly driving the epidemic.